SU-SWS/decanter/README.md

 Description
 ---

-Decanter is an artifact (and tool) of the design and development system that while aligned with a single product line, has a chief goal of housing patterns that can be used in any project.
-It is also a browsable collection of design patterns that have been vetted and translated into code.
+Decanter is a web design and development system for Stanford University.
+It includes a responsive layout system and a browsable collection of design patterns that can be used in any Stanford project.

 Accessibility
 ---